Coastal pubs in Essex: 8 of the best places to go

 8. Victory at Mersea, Mersea Island

 Enjoying a peaceful waterfront location, The Victory has stunning views of the Blackwater Estuary and the North Sea.
-Taking advantage of its seaside setting, it brings fresh fish from the Mersea Island Fresh Catch on a daily basis and serves incredible seafood dishes as well as a variety of contemporary pub favourites.
+Taking advantage of its seaside setting, it brings fresh fish from Mersea Island Fresh Catch on a daily basis and serves incredible seafood dishes as well as a variety of contemporary pub favourites.
 The Sunday roast has even been dubbed by some as a local favourite.